-I know we’ve gone over many different destinations to go to by car in this list, but now it is time for the ULTIMATE road trip route, known as the route 500.
-It’s pretty much common knowledge in Scotland that this is the best routes to take for a road trip.
-It’s pretty long, but definitely worth it!
+I know we’ve gone over many different destinations to go to by car in this list, but now it is time for the ULTIMATE road trip route, known as route 500.
+It’s pretty much common knowledge in Scotland that this is the best route to take for a road trip.
+It’s pretty long but definitely worth it!

 So, as the name suggests, this route is 500 miles long (there’s a Scottish song to match your trip, look up The Proclaimers to see what I mean).

 The total drive time of the route is roughly 13 hours and 35 minutes, so definitely do not try to drive it all in one go!
 It is highly recommended that you take several days to complete the route – and with such great options for stops along the way, who can complain about that??

 This route spans across the north coast of Scotland and begins in the city of Inverness.
 It then takes you along the west coast to Applecross and northwards to Torridon and Ullapool.

 It is from this point that you then head to the northmost points of the Scottish coastline, passing by Caithness and John o’Groats and seeing the ocean in a way that makes it look like you’re on the very edge of the world.

 The route will then take you south again, through Dingwall, and back to Inverness again.
 For the whole itinerary read this North Coast 500: 7 Day Road Trip.

 Because the route takes you in a circle, it makes it very easy to incorporate it into a bigger trip around Scotland.
 This route will show you some of the best coastal scenery that the country has to offer, and every small town it takes you through makes an excellent pit-stop!